Whistle (Blackpink song): Commercial performance

 Commercially, "Whistle" experienced success in South Korea.
 The song opened at number-one on the Gaon Digital Chart issue dated August 7–13, 2016, making it the group's first number-one entry on the chart.
 It sold 150,750 digital units and garnered 4.3 million streams, ranking at number one and number two on the component download and streaming charts, respectively.
 The following week, the song maintained its position as the number-one single of the week, selling an additional 124,500 digital units and received 5 million streams, and placed atop the streaming chart for the first time.
-By the end of the month, the song became the best-selling and most-streamed single of August, having sold 413,000 digital units in addition to receiving 17,000,000 streams.
+By the end of the month, the song became the best-selling and most-streamed single of August, having sold 413,000 digital units.
 On the year-end Gaon Digital Chart, "Whistle" was named the 36th best-selling song of the year, accumulating a total of 991,628 in digital sales.
 Factoring together digital sales, streaming, and background music sales, the song was ranked as the 32nd best-performing song of 2016.
-According to the Korea Music Content Association (KMCA), "Whistle" surpassed 2,500,000 digital sales in 2019 and 100,000,000 streams in 2021.
-In the United States, "Whistle" entered at number 2 on the Billboard World Digital Songs chart.
-Both songs on Square One single moved an estimated 6,000 digital units each, with "Boombayah" selling slightly more.
-In its second week on the chart, "Whistle" placed at number 3.
+According to the Korea Music Content Association (KMCA), "Whistle" surpassed 2.5 million digital sales in November 2019 and 100 million streams in December 2021.
+In the United States, "Whistle" debuted at number two on the Billboard World Digital Songs chart, behind their own song "Boombayah".
+Both songs on the single album Square One moved an estimated 6,000 digital units each in the first week of release, with "Boombayah" selling slightly more.
+In its second week on the chart, "Whistle" appeared at number three.